Opportunities for inventors

 Intellectual property and confidentiality

-I was fortunate enough to work with a fantastic group of students from different academic backgrounds.
-My product, a novel food packaging to delay food spoilage, was at a stage where we had proven the theory and demonstrated efficacy in basic prototypes.
-What we really needed was a deeper understanding of the market, the intellectual property landscape in the field, and a general outside opinion as we were aware it can be easy to become blinkered with your own project.
-The team, led by an experienced business mentor, certainly delivered this for us.
-We have received an invaluable report on our project with forecasted milestones, potential hurdles and considerations for us moving forward.
-It is clear from the final report the team have gained a much deeper understanding of product development, making them experts in a field outside their own area of expertise.
-I have no doubt this will be of huge benefit in their own careers and entrepreneurial activities.
-For me personally being on this journey, I feel my own learning has greatly improved in entrepreneurial activities and am looking forward to continuing my relationship with EnterpriseTECH.
+What we needed was a deeper understanding of the market, the intellectual property landscape in the field, and a general outside opinion.
+The student team, led by an experienced business mentor, certainly delivered this for us.
+We received an invaluable report on our project with forecasted milestones, potential hurdles and considerations for us moving forward.
+It is clear that the team have gained a deep understanding of product development, making them experts in a field outside their own area of expertise.
+I have no doubt this will be of huge benefit in their own entrepreneurial activities.
+Being on this journey I feel my own learning has greatly improved and am looking forward to continuing my relationship with EnterpriseTECH.

 Top